SajalJainatwork/iRailops-section-control-system/README.md

 Contributions welcome.
 Fork, create a branch, and open a PR.
 Run tests (if added) and keep changes focused.

-## License

-MIT-style (add your preferred license file if required).

----

 For more details see the API code in [src/api/main.py](src/api/main.py) and the UI at [src/ui/app.py](src/ui/app.py).